-Travelling on a regular Indian train can also be an exciting and pleasant experience.
+Traveling on a regular Indian train can also be an exciting and pleasant experience.
 People who attach greater importance to the latter should make sure they plan their journey well and book a seat in the first-class compartment.
 It is more comfortable and less crowded than other cars.

 Indian Railways is a government-run enterprise responsible for the complete rail network in the whole country.
 Information regarding timetables, routes, tickets and reservations can be obtained on the Indian Railways website or at individual stations.

 Popular Destinations and Visas for India